milomg/js-reactivity-benchmark/README.md

 ## Features

 - Configurable dependency graph: graph shape, density, read rate are all adjustable.
+- Easily add new benchmarks and frameworks
 - Supports dynamic reactive nodes
 - Framework agnostic.
 Simple API to test new reactive frameworks.
-- Runs benchmarks under nodeJs for convenience and continuous integration.
 - Uses v8 intrinsics to warmup and cleanup
 - Tracks garbage collection overhead per test
 - Outputs a csv file for easy integration with other tools.